5 Tips and Tricks: Maximize Beanstack for Your Summer Reading Challenge

 We get it: no one has time to read the user manual.
 Thankfully, we’ve got a suite of easy-to-use resources, like our Beanstack help desk, to get you started.
 More ways to get up-to-speed include:

 • Revise your “role report.”
-This report on the admin dashboard helps guarantee that your team members have necessary access to your Beanstack site.
+This report on the admin dashboard helps guarantee that your team members have the necessary access to your Beanstack site.

 • Check weekly client updates and monthly roll-up emails.
 These emails highlight key features, new products, and additional training to assist with your summer reading program.